Schandro/caching-decorator/README.md

 ## Global

-The default scope is global.
+The default (and currently only) scope is global.
 The previous examples are the equivalent of:

 ```typescript
 @Cacheable({scope: 'GLOBAL'})